 You can see this information under Audience Overview in Google Analytics.
 Here, as well as seeing your total number of sessions and visitors, you can see the average number of pages per session, the average session duration, and your bounce rate.

-For content that’s designed to be read, ideally, you want a high number of pages per session, long average session duration (depending on the length of your content) and a low bounce rate.
+Ideally, for content that’s designed to be read, you want a high number of pages per session, a long average session duration (depending on the length of your content), and a low bounce rate.

-Another effective way to measure your content engagement is to see how well it’s performing on social media.
+Another effective way to measure your content engagement is to see how well it performs on social media.

-Buzzsumo is another tool for tracking social media shares and is an easy way to quickly identify the top performing content on your site.
+BuzzSumo is another tool for tracking social media shares and is an easy way to identify the top-performing content on your site quickly.

 4. SEO Performance

-Not all your traffic will come from social media, so it’s important that you’re getting plenty of visitors from search too.
+Not all your traffic will come from social media.
+You must be getting plenty of visitors from search too.
 You can track the proportion of your site visits that come from search in Google Analytics, but this doesn’t give you much insight into whether your site is performing well in search engines or not.

 Instead, you’ll need to measure your SEO performance.
 There are a few different metrics you can track here.
-SERP ranking is probably the most important one – this is the position of your page in the search engine results for a particular keyword phrase.
-Rankings aren’t static and do tend to fluctuate a little, but when you’re tracking your ranking over time you want to see it either static (if you’re already in a good spot) or improving, which shows you are gaining trust and authority.
+SERP ranking is probably the most important one – this is your page’s position in the search engine results for a particular keyword phrase.
+Rankings aren’t static and tend to fluctuate a little, but when you’re tracking your ranking over time, you want to see it either static (if you’re already in a good spot) or improving, which shows you are gaining trust and authority.